 Dive deeper: Mycoplasma infection in rats

 Pet rats are clean animals and do not carry any significant disease that can be passed to humans.
 Female rats & mice commonly develop mammary tumours late in life.
 These can be surgically removed quite successfully.
 If odour is a concern with mice, or your rats or mice are fighting, we recommend desexing the males.
-Desexing females is a great help in preventing mammary tumours.
+Desexing females may also help prevent mammary tumours.
 The picture shows an anaesthetised rat about to have desexing surgery at Walkerville Vet.

 Good housing is the key to keeping your rat healthy.
 Think ventilation, ventilation, ventilation!
 Rats are prone to heat stress and also prone to respiratory infections.
 Both can be managed with adequate ventilation.
 Avoid housing rats in very small cages and in aquariums.
 Even aquariums cleaned daily can get toxic levels of ammonia (from urine) which damage their delicate respiratory systems and will cause chronic fatal lung conditions.